 Jennifer Rose keeps it real at Red Shoes are Better than Bacon.

-A Chevrolet Suburban and Carretera Federal 57.
-And a couple of Cadillacs from time to time.
-And sometimes jet planes.
+A Chevrolet Suburban and Carretera Federal 57 and a couple of Cadillacs from time to time and sometimes jet planes brought me to Mexico.

 All of about 15 seconds went into naming this blog.
 I like bacon just as much as the next person, but what I really love are red shoes, particularly Ferragamo Vara flats in red with a stacked, not covered, heel.
 The Red Shoes fairy tale, The Red Shoes film, The Red Shoes ballet, the pope’s red shoes, and Dorothy’s ruby slippers are all about granting the wearer the power to do what she really wants to do, even if the pope isn’t a she.